GrahamPaasch/netauto-foundations-lab/labs/day-01-foundations/README.md

 - Validate connectivity offline and then live.
 - Capture evidence for review.

+About fixtures
+- Fixtures are offline sample datasets used for practice or when the lab is unavailable.
+- In the live GNS3 lab, treat fixtures as a baseline or skip offline mode after you confirm access.

 Lab 1 - Inventory
 1. Review fixtures in `fixtures/devices.json`.
 2. If you updated `docs/lab-topology.md`, run `python3 scripts/generate_fixtures.py`.